arpitadeshpande/RealTimeBusTracking/README.md

 - Keep the files in the respective locations
 - Open the html file in the browser
 *I recommend using chrome*

+### Roadmap
+May be we can update some styles and markers.
+Along with we can add additional button for go back to first stop something like that.

 ##### License information
 Code from MIT Xpro